-Georgetown nephrology fellows receive training during their busy inpatient rotations, outpatient clinics and dialysis, and through a series of faculty and fellow given lectures.
+Georgetown nephrology fellows receive training as they rotate through the inpatient, outpatient services and the clinics, and through a series of lectures delivered by faculty and fellows.
 Fellows should expect to accomplish the following:

-- A comprehensive approach to the patient with kidney disease.
-Fellows receive instruction in taking an appropriate history, performing a complete physical examination and generating an appropriate differential diagnosis
+- Become confident in all aspects of nephrology practice and a wide range of problems encountered by patients with kidney disease, renal transplant or hypertension.
+Fellows receive instruction in taking an appropriate history, performing a complete physical examination and generating an appropriate differential diagnosis.

-- A thorough understanding of the laboratory and imaging methods used to evaluate patients with kidney disease
+- Develop a full understanding of the laboratory and imaging methods used to evaluate patients with kidney disease.

-- Understand the principles of hemodialysis, peritoneal dialysis, plasmapheresis, continuous renal replacement therapies and how to write both acute and chronic dialysis prescriptions
+- Understand the principles of hemodialysis, peritoneal dialysis, home hemodialysis, home over-night hemodialysis, plasmapheresis, continuous renal replacement therapies and how to write both acute and chronic dialysis prescriptions.

-The first year of fellowship focuses heavily on inpatient clinical training.
-Medstar Georgetown University Hospital encompasses three ICU’s (medical, surgical, and neurosurgical ICU), several IMC units, a solid organ transplantation ward (Kidney, Pancreas, Liver, and Multi-visceral/Small Bowel Transplants are performed on site), an oncology ward, and many other general medical and surgical ward floors.
+The first year of fellowship focuses heavily on clinical training.
+Medstar Georgetown University Hospital encompasses three ICU’s (medical, surgical, and neurosurgical), several IMC units, a solid organ transplantation ward.
+Kidney, Pancreas, Liver, and Multi-Visceral/Small Bowel Transplants recieve their care.
+An oncology ward, and many other general medical and surgical ward floors.
 This creates a well balanced environment providing a wide variety of clinical cases for inpatient training.
 The goal is to provide a first class clinical training but also to respect fellows time and to provide good opportunity for reading.
 In order to limit the patient load of each individual fellow and allow adequate time for didactics on rounds, the services are divided into three teams, each with its own fellow and attending:

 - Acute Inpatient Service – this service manages episodes of acute kidney injury, acid base disorder, electrolyte disturbances, hypertensive disorders, onco-nephrology, and pregnancy related disorders in non-dialysis and non – transplanted patients